cncf/wg-serverless/workflow/spec/examples.md

     }
 ```

-We use the switch state with two choices to determine if the application should be made based on the applicants age.
+We use the switch state with two conditions to determine if the application should be made based on the applicants age.
 If the applicants age is over 18 we start the application (subflow state).
 Otherwise the workflow notifies the
  applicant of the rejection.